 If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to firstname.lastname@example.org, or complete the contact form below.

 A final judgment is the Judge’s final decision in a case as recorded in the files stored in the Office of the Clerk of Courts.
 The party that sued you and obtained the judgment is called a “judgment creditor.”
 The judgment creditor can obtain right to proceed against your property through writ of execution, garnishment, or other judicial process.
+A judgment becomes a lien when a certified copy of it is recorded in the official county records.

 South Florida bankruptcy filings were down substantially in the 2nd quarter compared to last year, according to data released by the U.S. Bankruptcy Court for the Southern District of Florida.
 Personal bankruptcy filings (Chapter 7 & Chapter 13) in Palm Beach, Broward and Miami-Dade counties totaled 7,194 from April through June of 2012 (down 23% from 2011).